ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step1.md

     <properties.db2.jcc databaseName="ORDERDB" password="passw0rd" portNumber="{KUBERNETES_NODEPORT_VALUE}" serverName="10.0.0.1" user="admin"/>
 </dataSource>
 ```
-The correct *KUBERNETES_NODEPORT_VALUE* can be acquired via the `kubectl get services` command, using the value to the immediate right of the default 50000 port (somewhere in the range of 30000).
-Execute the `kubectl get services` command on a terminal window:
+The correct **KUBERNETES_NODEPORT_VALUE** can be acquired via running `kubectl get services` command, using the value to the immediate right of the default 50000 port (somewhere in the range of 30000).

+On a [terminal window](troubleshooting.md#open-the-terminal) where the [Kubernetes CLI has been configured on](troubleshooting.md#configure-the-kubernetes-cli), execute the `kubectl get services` command:

 ![Source migration 85](/static/imgs/toLiberty/Source85.png)

 #### 6. Expand WAR and EAR files

-Add the following lines to your server.xml file to configure your Liberty server to expand WAR and EAR files at startup so that you dont need to it manually:
+Add the following lines to your server.xml file to configure your Liberty server to expand WAR and EAR files at startup so that you don't need to it manually:

 ```
 <!-- Automatically expand WAR files and EAR files -->
 <applicationManager autoExpand="true"/>
 ```

 **IMPORTANT:** At this point, you should already have the server.xml with the needed configuration to successfully run the Customer Order Services application.
 However, **you still need to install the Liberty server features** described earlier in this section.
-In order to install them, you need to execute:
+In order to install them, you need to execute on a [terminal window](troubleshooting.md#open-the-terminal):

 `~/PurpleCompute/wlp/bin/installUtility install <server_name>`

-where *<server_name>* is the name you have given to your Liberty server [when you created it](#install-websphere-application-server-liberty-locally) at the beginning of this tutorial.
-If you have followed the instructions as they are, the Liberty server name should be *defaultServer*.
+where **<server_name>** is the name you have given to your Liberty server [when you created it](#install-websphere-application-server-liberty-locally) at the beginning of this tutorial.
+If you have followed the instructions as they are, the Liberty server name should be **defaultServer**.

 ![Source migration 60](/static/imgs/toLiberty/Source60.png)